PlaqueBoyMax

 2019–2021: Basement Boyz

-During his time in high school, Dent was the editor and featured in videos for the Basement Boyz, a group YouTube channel that was made by him and his friends.
-Their content included pranks and rap-centered videos.
-The channel would reach nearly 200,000 subscribers before the group disbanded.[6]
+While in high school, Dent was the editor and featured in videos for the Basement Boyz, a YouTube channel formed by him and his friends.
+Videos they posted included pranks and rap-related content.
+The channel reached nearly 200,000 subscribers before the group disbanded.[6]

 2021–2023: Initial popularity

-In April 2021, Dent would create his Twitch account under his current moniker, which is inspired by YouTube Creator Awards, otherwise known as plaques.
-His content would initially consist of reaction videos, community events via Discord, and gaming.
-During this time, Dent would begin to host shows such as Song Wars, where artists would send music to be ranked in a tournament.[3]
+In April 2021, Dent created his Twitch account under the moniker PlaqueBoyMax, inspired by YouTube Creator Awards, otherwise known as plaques.
+His live-streamed content initially consisted of reaction videos, community events via Discord, and gaming.
+During this time, Dent began to host shows such as Song Wars, where artists would send music that would be ranked in a tournament.[3]

-Around this period, Dent also formed the 5$TAR collective,[8] which included artists and friends who frequently participated in his in his streams, and Song Wars competitions.[9]
-Members of the group included gawsxo, Skreet2x, Wayne Almighty, NIKOWOODYEAR, YoungDabo, and others.
-The collective collaborated regularly on streams, hosted competitive events, and maintained close professional and personal relationships throughout 2021 to the present day.
+Around this period, Dent formed the 5$TAR collective,[8] which included artists and friends who frequently participated in his in his streams, and Song Wars competitions.[9]
+Members of the group included gawsxo, Skreet2x, Wayne Almighty, NIKOWOODYEAR, and YoungDabo.
+The collective collaborated regularly on streams and hosted competitive events.

 2024: FaZe Clan and In The Booth

-In May 2024, Dent would be the first new addition to FaZe following a revamp of the organization.
-Shortly afterwards, he would begin his In The Booth series of streams, in which he invites artists to create songs that will be engineered by him and then uploaded to streaming services.[10]
+In May 2024, Dent was added to FaZe Clan following a revamp of the organization.
+Shortly afterwards, he began his In The Booth series of streams, in which he invites artists to create songs to be engineered by him and uploaded to streaming services.[10]
 Songs such as "Laced Max" by Lazer Dim 700 and "Pink Dreads" by DDG gained popularity, boosting the profiles of the artists and Dent.[11]
 Dent developed a reputation as a notable promoter in hip hop as a result of his streaming presence.[1]

-Beginning on January 1, Dent attempted to stream every day for the entire year of 2025, as well as being active on social media platforms every day during the streak, posting on Twitter, TikTok, and Instagram, in addition to his daily YouTube vlogs.
-However, the streak began to decline, as he stopped doing daily YouTube vlogs and Instagram posts by early April due to copyright issues.
-He ended his 365-day streaming streak on June 3, citing burnout.
+Beginning on January 1, Dent attempted to stream every day of 2025, while also being active on social media platforms, posting on Twitter, TikTok, and Instagram, in addition to daily YouTube vlogs.
+By early April, he stopped daily YouTube vlogs and Instagram posts due to copyright issues.
+He ended the streaming streak on June 3, citing burnout.[citation needed]

 On August 5, Dent announced his departure from FaZe Clan to focus on his own brand, 5$TAR.[20]